HumgTop/epub2pdf/README_EN.md

 ### Q: Why is the conversion slow?
 A: EPUB to PDF conversion is a computationally intensive operation, especially for books with many images.
 This is normal behavior.

+### Q: What to do if dependency installation fails?
+A: If the `run.sh` script fails to install dependencies, possible causes and solutions:
+- **macOS**: May need to install system dependencies first: `brew install cairo pango gdk-pixbuf libffi`
+- **Ubuntu/Debian**: Need to install: `sudo apt-get install build-essential python3-dev python3-pip python3-setuptools python3-wheel python3-cffi libcairo2 libpango-1.0-0 libpangocairo-1.0-0 libgdk-pixbuf2.0-0 libffi-dev shared-mime-info`
+- **Windows**: Need to install GTK+ for Windows first

 ### Q: What to do if some EPUB files fail to convert?
 A: Check the error messages in the log output.
 Common causes include: